-On occasion there may be a need for staff to undertake a Dynamic Risk Assessment.
-In these circumstances staff must work within the context of their own competencies and in consultation with others where possible.
-The need for a dynamic risk assessment may arise when an unforeseen event occurs and a previously unidentified risk becomes apparent.
+On rare occasions there may be a need for staff to undertake a Dynamic Risk Assessment.
+In these circumstances staff must work within the context of their own competencies and in consultation with d) Record and implement findings General Risk Assessments e) Review

-Once the dynamic risk assessment has been taken place, a formal written risk assessment record may be made of this as soon as is reasonably practicable after the event if appropriate.
+Once the dynamic risk assessment has been taken place, a formal written risk assessment record must be made of this as soon as is reasonably practicable after the event.